bzhr/post-loc/README.md

 ### What is one thing we could do to improve this test?

 The documentation recommends not to use a web framework, but it's not indicated what kind of a server should be used to serve the HTML/JSON.

+I would also add that it can be better explained about how the client side application looks like.
+Results vs. suggestions were confusing to me.
+You can just include a sketch, which would make it much easier.